Google 5-star rating logo - Cordisco & Saile maintains a 5 star review rating across their Pennsylvania-based offices

 If a dog has attacked you in Pennsylvania, here are some steps you should take to protect your rights to recover compensation:

-- Avoid discussing the incident with the owner or insurance company before consulting an attorney.
+• Avoid discussing the incident with the owner or insurance company.

-How Long Do I Have to File a Dog Bite Case?
+How Long Do I Have To File a Dog Bite Case in Pennsylvania?

 Pennsylvania’s statute of limitations for personal injury cases, including dog bite cases, is two years.
-Therefore, you must file your lawsuit within two years of the date of your injury.
+Under Pennsylvania law, you must file your lawsuit within two years of the date of your injury.
 If you don’t file suit before the two-year deadline expires, you may lose your right to recover damages.

-If you have a dog bite lawyer in Philadelphia representing you, the attorney will ensure you meet all deadlines, including the statute of limitations deadline.
+If you have a Pennsylvania dog bite lawyer representing you, the attorney will ensure you meet all deadlines, including the statute of limitations deadline.

 Call Our Pennsylvania Dog Bite Lawyers Now

-At Cordisco & Saile LLC, our award-winning team of personal injury lawyers fights for accident victims in Bucks County, Montgomery County, the Lehigh Valley, Philadelphia, and throughout Pennsylvania and New Jersey.
+At Cordisco & Saile LLC, our award-winning team of personal injury lawyers fights for accident victims in Bucks County, Montgomery County, the Lehigh Valley, Philadelphia, and throughout Pennsylvania.
 We have a proven record of recovering compensation from the owners of pets that have caused serious injuries.

-If someone’s dog has injured you or a loved one, call us at 215-987-4353 or use our contact page to set up a free consultation to discuss your case with our Philadelphia dog bite lawyers.
+If someone’s dog injured you or a loved one, call us at 215-987-4353 or use our contact page to schedule a free consultation to discuss your case with our Philadelphia dog bite lawyers.

 Please fill out the quick contact form below for a fast and free case consultation.
 We will